bruce770405/study-testing-demo/README.md

+# study-testing-demo
+--
-# study-testing-demo use testing java microservices: using arquillian, hoverfly, assertj, junit, selenium, and mockito
+we use book: testing java microservices: using arquillian, hoverfly, assertj, junit, selenium, and mockito